 The Diabetes Diet and Living with Type 2 Diabetes

 The moment someone hears I am living with type 2 diabetes, the first question is – what do you eat?
-I have to confess that when I was diagnosed I imagined giving up everything I enjoyed eating – thanks to all the myths I’ve heard.
+I have to confess that when I was diagnosed, I imagined giving up everything I enjoyed eating – thanks to all the myths I’ve heard.

 The good news is, there is no diabetes diet.
 That’s right.
 There is no one-size-fits-all diet, that is.
-Each individual has a different constitution, different needs and generally, the doctor recommends making changes in what we eat, how much we eat without making drastic changes, unless the situation warrants it.
+Each individual has a different constitution, different needs and generally, the doctor recommends making changes in what we eat, how much we eat without making drastic changes unless the situation warrants it.

 It is all about planning.
 By managing what we eat cleverly, we can still continue to eat some of our favorite foods.

 After the shock of extremely high blood sugar and cholesterol/triglycerides, I went on an extreme diet of salads, fruits and whole grains and an hour of brisk walking every day.
 I eliminated sugar, rice and wheat for almost two months.
 I brought my sugar levels back to normal in two consecutive blood tests.
-And I intend keeping it that way.
+And I intend to keep it that way.